 Income Tax for Corporates

 Income tax, also known as business tax is a tax imposed on businesses that undertake business in South Africa.
-It applies to business registered under the South African Jurisdiction, or have a branch or subsidiary undertaking business here.
+It applies to businesses registered under the South African Jurisdiction, or have a branch or subsidiary undertaking business here.
 South African companies are liable for income tax on all their income, even that generated outside SA.
-Non-resident companies are only liable on the potion generated within South Africa.
+Non-resident companies are only liable for the potion generated within South Africa.

-Who Should Pay it?
+Who Should Pay It?

 When is it Due?